-Once several weeks of school are behind you, you've got a pretty good gauge of your students' convention skills.
+Once several weeks of school are behind you, you’ve got a pretty good gauge of your students’ convention skills.
 And how is their use of punctuation?
-Accurate and purposeful...or neglected and absent?
-It's not uncommon for students to look at punctuation as nothing more than annoying little marks a teacher makes them use.
+Accurate and purposeful…or neglected and absent?
+It’s not uncommon for students to look at punctuation as nothing more than annoying little marks a teacher makes them use.
 Many writers see little to no value in punctuation.
 And that, to be honest, is the problem with us teaching punctuation as simply a series of rules to follow.
-The key is to get students to understand that punctuation is for the reader
+The key is to get students to understand that punctuation is for the reader, not the writer.

 Punctuation aids the reader in understanding the writer’s intended message.
 Sometimes the use of punctuation (like end marks) makes it easier to read and comprehend writer ideas.
 But some marks can completely change the intended meaning.
 Depending on where they are placed or if they are used at all, commas, apostrophes, and other marks affect a sentence’s message.

 To initiate a yearlong focus on punctuation, try some of these activities:

 Beyond just memorizing the rules and uses of a punctuation mark, discuss punctuation within your reading classrooms, too.
 Remember, if punctuation is for the reader, then we should discuss how the punctuation affects the reader’s interpretation of a passage.
 Punctuation tells the reader where to pause, breathe, raise his voice, change his voice, etc. Those little marks are powerful.
 They aren’t to be ignored.
 Create a chart that indicates what happens to your reading voice when you come upon different punctuation marks.
 Practice this concept in your classroom by reading aloud in unison (choral reading).
 NOTE: Reading punctuation, rather than ignoring it, improves reading fluency and thus comprehension, too.

 Author Lynne Truss produced three great picture books that prove the power of punctuation: